 Although most people in the world are pretty impressed with the movies and TV shows in the Netflix libraries.
 Some have more reason than others, a fact that becomes more obvious if you’ve seen more than one version.
 You see although your Netflix account is global, the version you see is dependent on where you actually login and access Netflix.
 It doesn’t depend on where you registered or which email address you use, just your current physical location.

 So yes, there’s a French version of Netflix, a Mexican version and an American version too.
-In fact there’s a different Netflix library version in every one of the 200 odd countries that Netflix supports.
-This would be fine except there’s a small issue, these versions vary greatly and so do the shows and movies which are on them.
-Some of the Netflix content is incredible and some less so, which can seem kinda unfair as everyone pays a similar subscription.
+In fact, there’s a different Netflix library version in every one of the 200 odd countries that Netflix supports.
+This would be fine except there’s a small issue; these versions vary greatly and so do the shows and movies which are on them.
+Some of the Netflix content is incredible and some less so, which can seem kind of unfair as everyone pays a similar subscription.

 So Which Netflix Region is the Best?

 Well, there’s no real doubt here if you consider number of movies and most recently released.
 The US Netflix has more than 2ooo-3000 more films and shows than many others.
 Obviously, it misses out on region specific stuff, but for overall quality and content the American Netflix is streets ahead of the competition.
 Not only is there more stuff but it usually includes later releases and blockbusters that never make it onto the other versions of Netflix.